isomerpages/moe-beaconpri/pages/School Rules and Practices.md

 * Replace the batteries if they are weak.
 * Clean the tip of the thermometer before you use it.
 * Record your temperature in the handbook.

-5. **Travel Declarations**
-* Students are to inform the school if they intend to travel overseas during the school holidays.
-Parents/guardians whose children/wards are travelling overseas need to declare the travel plans via Parents Gateway Mobile App.